billkondo/favorite-apis/README.md

 # Favorites API

-This is a Single Page Application where you can see items from a api source and favorite them
+A Single Page Application where you can see items from different api sources and favorite them

 ## Technical decisions
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) in order to avoid extra configurations